ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 appropriate `<abbr>` element attributes by using the {@link CKEDITOR.dom.element#setAttribute setAttribute} function.

-Finally, we will pass the text entered in the abbr text field as the contents of the `<abbr>` element by using the
+Finally, we will pass the text entered into the `abbr` text field as the contents of the `<abbr>` element by using the
 {@link CKEDITOR.dom.element#setText setText} function.